Modes and mechanisms of transmission of pathogenic organisms in the healthcare setting and strategies for prevention and control.

 Source: Copyright © World Health Organization.
 Used by permission.

 If you can see dirt on your hands—whether from blood, body fluid, or other visible soiling—wash your hands with soap and water, which physically removes the dirt from your hands.
 Washing with soap and water does not kill germs.

 Alcohol hand rubs do kill most germs including viruses, but they do not remove dirt and debris from your hands.
 If you use alcohol, choose a hand hygiene product that contains alcohol; plain alcohol should not be used because it evaporates too quickly to provide enough contact time to kill germs.

-Because alcohol products are effective antimicrobial agents, the CDC does not specify an antimicrobial soap for routine hand hygiene.
+Because alcohol products are effective antimicrobial agents when containing more than 60% alcohol, CDC does not specify an antimicrobial soap for routine hand hygiene.
 Antimicrobial soaps are often more irritating to the skin, are more expensive, and tend to build up in the environment.
 “Plain” soap removes germs from the hands as well as an antimicrobial product.